UCL-ARC/fortran-unit-testing-lesson/episodes/1-intro-to-unit-tests.md

 Unit testing is a way of verifying the validity of a code base by testing its smallest individual components, or **units**.

->*"If the parts don't work by themselves, they probably won't work well together"* (Thomas and Hunt, 2019, Topic 51).
+>*"If the parts don't work by themselves, they probably won't work well together"*
+> --  (Thomas and Hunt, 2019, [The pragmatic programmer](https://search.worldcat.org/search?q=bn:9780135957059), Topic 51).

 Several key aspects define a unit test.
 They should be...